Tropingenie/Caribou-Slime/README.md

 - @simp_360 on Discord for diode and passive component selection
 - @hayashii._ on Discord for IP2312 recommendation and datasheet
 - Meia (@cosmic_heart on Discord) for IP2312 schematic suggestion
+- Penny (@actuallypenny on Discord) for help with the regulator circuit